hep-mirrors/sherpa/Manual/source/manual/parameters/processes.rst

 Using ``Selectors: [<selector 1>, <selector 2>]`` in a process definition sets up process-specific selectors.
-They use the same syntax as describes in :ref:`Selectors`.
+They use the same syntax as described in :ref:`Selectors`.

 .. _Order: